The AI-first unified platform for front-office teams

 It is said that empathy is walking in other people’s shoes.
 Understanding how other people might be feeling and seeing the world from their perspective.

 Such a crucial trait for providing a remarkable customer experience!
 One of the basic human needs is a need to be understood.
-In the case of CS reps, it is crucially important to empathise with customers, acknowledge how they are feeling, share how they would surely feel equally frustrated / discontent in their place….and then only take action to remedy situations.
+In the case of CS reps, it is crucially important to empathize with customers, acknowledge how they are feeling, share how they would surely feel equally frustrated / discontent in their place….and then only take action to remedy situations.
 There’s a power in creating a space to acknowledge other people’s feelings.
+Can empathy be taught in customer service?
+Nate Brown, a leader in customer experience thinking, believes that while empathy can indeed be taught to customer service agents, the training process is time-consuming.
+He suggests a more efficient approach is to recruit individuals who naturally possess empathy.
+Discover Brown's thoughts on fostering empathy.

 Speaking about developing empathy, and utilising AI makes me excited!
-If you’re in a customer-facing role, I would suggest you use AI to analyse your customer interactions, look for patterns and provide prompts that read customers’ tone of voice and sentiment.
-Although I’d like us all to have amazing empathy skills, those need to be practised and AI is a wonderful companion to help us ‘read between the lines’.
+If you’re in a customer-facing role, I would suggest you use AI to analyze your customer interactions, look for patterns, and provide prompts that read customers’ tone of voice and sentiment.
+Although I’d like us all to have amazing empathy skills, those need to be practized and AI is a wonderful companion to help us ‘read between the lines’.

 Simple tip: try running your client conversation through GenAI and ask specific questions, e.g. ‘Describe how a customer feels at the end of this conversation’, ‘Find clues that speak to their sentiment about our service’.